Skip to content

 • Sandwich Method: Place the artwork between two sheets of cardboard (larger than the frame) and tape them together before bubble wrapping.

-Writing "Fragile" is good, but "Top Load Only" is better.
-It tells the movers not to stack heavy boxes of books on top of your crystal collection.
+Write "Fragile" plus "Top Load Only" on all sides—this tells movers not to stack heavy boxes of books on top of your crystal and glassware collection.

 • Overpacking: Don't make the box too heavy.
 The bottom might drop out.